-12. Remuneration of executive personnel
+12. Salary and other remuneration for executive personnel

 The guidelines on the salary and other remuneration for executive personnel must be clear and easily understandable, and they must contribute to the company's commercial strategy, long-term interests and financial viability.